DevExpress/quill/README.md

 The **DevExtreme Quill** is a fork of [Quill](https://quilljs.com/), based on the 2.0 branch.

-**DevExtreme Quill** supports basic table operations and enhances lists rendering.
+In comparison with the original library, **DevExtreme Quill** supports basic table operations and enhances lists rendering.

 ## API